karlgodtliebsen/ai-playground/src/Examples/ML.TensorFlowApp.WebAPI/README.md

 # Microsoft ML.TensorFlow App WebAPI
 An ASP.NET Core WebAPI (v7.0) using ML.TensorFlow.

+Look at the test project: ML.Net.ImageClassification.Tests

+Some sane configuration is missing from the Program.cs and Appsettings file, look at LLamaSharpApp.WebAPI for details

 #### How to download the source and build: